Da Boom Crew: Production

 The series was produced by Berliner Film Company, in association with Jambalaya Studios in Los Angeles, California.
 Unusual for an animated series targeted at children, Da Boom Crew was pulled from the Kids' WB! line-up and cancelled after only four episodes due to low ratings and negative viewer reception.

 Animation Magazine had reported that a second season was in production.
 However, following the show's cancellation, the second season was never produced.

 Broadcast and release

 The series premiered on The WB as part of the Kids' WB! schedule in September 2004.
 In the United Kingdom, all 13 episodes were broadcast on Cartoon Network UK in 2005.

-The entire series is streaming on Tubi TV in the United States, as well as Amazon Prime Video with the Ameba addon.
+The entire series is streaming on Tubi in the United States, as well as Amazon Prime Video with the Ameba addon.